beitmenotyou-com/OmniSocial-ProtocolKit/docs/governance/CODE-OF-CONDUCT.md

 # 🌈 Code of Conduct

-We are committed to creating a welcoming, inclusive, and safe space for everyone involved in the OmniSocial Hub project.
+We are committed to creating a welcoming, inclusive, and safe space for everyone involved in the OmniSocial ProtocolKit project.

 ---